 The following guidance outlines the key risk areas, how risk is measured within the College and the possible mitigating actions that could be put in place to manage risk:

 Frequently asked questions Managing Risk

 1) What are the key risk areas to consider?

 When planning research activities which involve working with a new or existing third party organisation, PIs should consider potential risks in the following key areas:

 1) Financial Probity

 It is important to consider a third party's financial probity and governance structure to ensure the organisation can receive payments from Imperial and manage expenditure related to its share of the work.
 To minimise the financial risk, the proposed third party is expected to:

 - Operate in a country that can receive funding from foreign sources.
 Hold a bank account in its legal name that can be reconciled to a finance management system.

 - Be able to identify individual transactions, retain supporting evidence of income and expenditure, and reconcile its bank account.
 Have procedures to manage and control expenditure, e.g. expenses, per diem, review of receipts.

 2) Third Party Relationship and Ability to Deliver

 It is important to consider why the third party organisation is suitable for the project, how the original relationship was established and how governance will be managed during the lifetime of the relationship.
 To minimise the risk of scientific non-delivery (especially when a third party does not have an established relationship with the College), the third party is expected to:

-- Set up a project governing board which is responsible for overseeing project performance, decision making and risk management
+- Have a governing board with responsibility for overseeing project performance, decision making and risk management.

 - Have suitable processes for the collection, management, analysis and dissemination of data.